esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 9:
 Today we covered loss functions- types of loss functions, and cases for common loss functions for regression and classifications.
 We also discussed model optimization and gradient descent.

+Reflection of Day 10:
+Today we covered activation functions, such as the different types of activation functions and when to use the different activation functions.
+It was interesting for me to see all the graphs of the different activation functions on the same graph, to be able to compare them.